A metric boundary theory for Carnot groups: Background and notation

 As we consider layered sup norms on stratified groups, we will want to make use of terminology and results coming from convex geometry.
 We refer the reader to \cite{beer-convex}, \cite{rockafellar-convex}, and \cite{schilling-thesis} for more details.

-For a subset $S$ of a vector space, we let $V(S)$ be the smallest vector subspace which contains $S$.
+For a subset $S$ of a vector space, we let $V(S)$ be the smallest vector subspace containing $S$.
 The affine hull $\aff(S)$ is the smallest affine subset containing $S$.
-We note that every affine subspace is a translation of a unique vector subspace.
-We call the unique subspace of which $\aff(S)$ is a translation the {\em space of translations} of $\aff(S)$, and denote it by $T(\aff(S))$, or simply $T(S)$.
+We note that every affine subspace is the translation of a unique vector subspace.
+We call the unique subspace of which $\aff(S)$ is a translation the {\em space of translations} of $\aff(S)$, and denote it by $T(\aff(S))$.

 For a subset $S$, we define the {\em relative interior} of $S$ to be the interior of $S$ within the affine subspace $\aff(S)$.
-Then we can define the {\em relative boundary} of $S$ as closure of $S$ minus the relative interior of $S$.
+Then we can define the {\em relative boundary} of $S$ as the closure of $S$ minus the relative interior of $S$.

-We remind the reader that the unit ball of any normed linear space is a centrally-symmetric convex body.
-A {\em supporting hyperplane} of a convex body $C$ in $\R^k$ is a hyperplane satisfying two properties: \begin{enumerate} \item $C$ is contained in one of the two closed half spaces defined by the hyperplane, and \item $C$ has at least one point of the relative boundary in the hyperplane. \end{enumerate}
+We remind the reader that the unit ball of any normed linear space is a centrally-symmetric convex body with non-empty interior.
+A {\em supporting hyperplane} of a convex body $Q$ in $\R^k$ is a hyperplane satisfying two properties: \begin{enumerate} \item $Q$ is contained in one of the two closed half spaces defined by the hyperplane, and \item $Q$ has at least one boundary point on the hyperplane. \end{enumerate}

-Throughout this paper we assume that each of the layer norms $\norm{\cdot}_{V_j}$ which define a layered sup norm on $G$ is either \begin{enumerate} \item {\em polyhedral}, i.e., the unit ball $Q_j$ of $\norm{\cdot}_{V_j}$ is a convex, centrally-symmetric polyhedron, or \item {\em smooth}, meaning that the norm is continuously differentiable on $V_j \setminus \{0\}$ and strictly convex. \end{enumerate}
+Throughout this paper we assume that each of the layer norms $\norm{\cdot}_{V_j}$ which define a layered sup norm on $G$ is either \begin{enumerate} \item {\em polyhedral}, i.e., the unit ball $Q_j$ of $\norm{\cdot}_{V_j}$ is a convex, centrally-symmetric polyhedron, or \item {\em smooth}, i.e., the norm is continuously differentiable on $V_j \setminus \{0\}$ and $Q_j$ is strictly convex. \end{enumerate}